brockpetrie/dynamictextgroup/README.markdown

 **Version 2.0dev2**

+-  Allow for specific subfields to be required
-+  Warn and (sort of) prevent user from trying to save subfields with duplicate labels.
+-  Warn and (sort of) prevent user from trying to save subfields with duplicate labels.
 Need to make it foolproof, but at least it throws a warning now.
-+  Data is now sent and stored as JSON.
+-  Data is now sent and stored as JSON.

 **Version 2.0dev1**

-+  Implemented the Field Editor.
+-  Implemented the Field Editor.

 **Version 1.0**

-+  Initial release.
+-  Initial release.